couchbase/build-infra/ansible/linux/docker/swarm-build/README.md

 It is assumed that all target nodes have docker installed and have a local couchbase user which is a member of the docker group.

+Note: "teardown=true" should only be used if your aim is to destroy and recreate an existing swarm.

 Example invocation: `ansible-playbook -i ../swarm-inventory playbook.yml --limit server [-e teardown=true]`